seonghoonkang/BeautyNBeast/BNBProject/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build. if arise 'ERROR in ./src/main.ts Module not found: Error: Can't resolve' then
+    Your angular-cli is version 1.1.0 and zone.js@0.8.4 Updating to @angular/cli@1.2.4 and zone.js@0.8.14
+    Then
+    remove node_modules directory
+    npm cache clear
+    npm install
+    fixed the issue with ng build --prod

 ## Running unit tests